commandblock2/unnamed-client/README.md

 # Unnamed Client
 A FOSS mcp hacked (ghost/automation is a priority) client for minecraft intended for at least half standard users or devs.
-ScriptApi and REPL in game is supported (Soon).
+ScriptApi and REPL in game is supported (but cannot be invoked yet lmao).

-However, it's likely that any GUI will not be completed any time soon.
+It's likely that any GUI will not be completed any time soon.
 However, a Scala REPL run configuration was included in project files. simply run Scala REPL and type
 ```